Results.

 A mere false representation unrelated to assumed duties is not personation; bribing officers to refrain from duty is official corruption.

 Criminal law — Personation: false representation insufficient; must assume to act or attend for purposes of performing assumed official duties.
-Criminal law — Official corruption: bribe to dissuade public officer from duty (even under accused's mistaken belief of guilt) constitutes offence under s.79(2).
-Procedure — Failure to consider drunkenness defence not necessarily a substantial miscarriage where unsupported by evidence.
+Criminal law — Official corruption: bribe to dissuade public officer from duty (even under accused's mistaken belief of guilt) constitutes offence under s.79(2)

 |